WerWolv/Documentation/imhex/views/tools.md

 The Tools View simply contains various different tools and niche helpers that didn't fit anywhere else in the Editor.

 {% hint style="info" %}
-All tools can be detacted and used as their own windows by simply closing them first and then dragging its header off of the tools window.
+All tools can be detached and used as their own windows by simply closing them first and then dragging its header off of the tools window.
 The tool will automatically return to the tools window when it's being closed.
 {% endhint %}

 {% tabs %}